diem/dip/lips/lip-4.md

 ## C to NC transaction flow

-User A who is on a custodial wallet (Where the C wallet has a public address of 0x7777 and user A has a sub-account of 0x987) wishes to send 100 microlibra to merchant B who is on a NC wallet (with an address of 0x1234).
+User A who is on a custodial wallet (Where the C wallet has a public address of 0x7777 and user A has a sub-account of 'alice') wishes to send 100 microlibra to merchant B who is on a NC wallet (with an address of 0x1234).
 User A's wallet then composes a transaction via:

 ```
 metadata = GeneralMetadatav0 {
-  from_subaddress: 0x987,
+  from_subaddress: 'alice',
 };

-program = deposit<LBR>(
+program = encode_peer_to_peer_with_metadata_script(
+    "LBR" /*currency*/,
     0x1234 /*recipient*/,
     100 /*amount*/,
     lcs(MetadataType::GeneralMetadataType(